Hydraulic fracturing (fracking)

 All recovered fluids are isolated in sealed storage areas designed to prevent leakage, such as specially designed and constructed dams or above-ground holding tanks.
 Depending on regulatory conditions, these fluids are then reused in subsequent well stimulation activities, treated for other uses or disposed of through an approved disposal facility.

-Academic and government studies in the US, the UK and New Zealand have shown that fraccing is safe.
+Academic and government studies in the US, the UK and New Zealand have shown that fracking is safe.

-Given the nature and dilution of chemicals used in Australian operations, fraccing does not impair water quality.
+Given the nature and dilution of chemicals used in Australian operations, fracking does not impair water quality.

-Indeed, even in the US where stronger chemicals have been used, studies have repeatedly shown fraccing has not affected water quality.
+Indeed, even in the US where stronger chemicals have been used, studies have repeatedly shown fracking has not affected water quality.